Click covers for info. Copyright (C) Rudy Rucker 2021.

 Mickey goes “Hi Sylvia.”
 And I raise my voice and say, “Hi Mickey,” and it feels real…but then it’s too creepy to keep going.

-Coincidentally, the next day my grief and loneliness were at a peak—it comes and goes, maybe like a sneaker wave that douses me on a beach.
+Coincidentally, the next day my grief and loneliness were at a peak—it comes and goes, maybe like a sneaker-wave that douses me on a beach.
 Sylvia, Sylvia, Sylvia.
 She’s gone for good.
+She’s always with me.

-This is a painting of our family members being one inch tall and we’re in a little boat going past big frogs and lurking squid.
-(Just the OG family, no grandkids, but I threw in our departed dog Arf, and Isabel’s lost dog Rivers.)
-Life in a nutshell?
+Here’s a recent painting of our family members.
+We’re all about one inch tall and we’re in a little boat in rapid, turbulent water, going past big frogs and lurking squid.
+Our current life in a nutshell?

 [This spherical sculpture is by my friend Dick Termes.]